Flu-iid/blankDB/src/handler/handler.md

 # Handler

-handler takes user inputs, and check rules from alanyze part of parser.
+handler takes user inputs, and shows outputs according to presentation laws of view module.